vulkayes/vulkayes-thesis/README.md

 Directory|Description
 ---------|-----------
-codes|Code snipptes comparing selected features of Rust and C++ and Rust code snippet benchmarks. ctuthesis|git submodule linking to the ctuthesis repository with latex templates. documents|Documents containing topics covered in the final thesis and the thesis itself. assets|Images, diagrams and other assets used in documents and thesis. scripts|Scripts for building the thesis.
+codes|Code snipptes comparing selected features of Rust and C++ and Rust code snippet benchmarks. documents|Documents containing topics covered in the final thesis and the thesis itself. assets|Images, diagrams and other assets used in documents and thesis. scripts|Scripts for building the thesis.